 Every year in late November, trumpeter swans decide to make a pit stop on Lake Magness in Heber Springs.
 At first, there are just a handful of them.
+Currently, they're beginning to show up at the lake.
 By the end of March, the lake will have been visited by over a hundred of these huge, 30 lb birds with an 8-foot wingspan.

 Magness is as far south as these swans ever go.
 They're more common in the Midwest and Alaska.
 They seem to like Heber Springs, though, and return every year.